rocrill/crock-on/README.md

 * Rating feature: This will be added to the post detail page so that users can rate posts out of five stars.
 * Category tags: A feature will be introduced which allows users to add category tags to their posts e.g. vegetarian or vegan so users can search recipes by these categories.
 * Paginate comments feature: This will be implemented in future on the post detail page so that when a large number of comments builds up they will be paginated.
-* Forgottwn password feature: This will be introduced so that users can reset their password themselves from teh front-end of teh site.
+* Forgotten password feature: This will be introduced so that users can reset their password themselves from the front-end of the site.

 # Technologies Used